Leading from a Distance

 - Contributions on team conference calls

-- Sales targets achieved or customer satisfaction ratings
+- Sales quotas achieved or customer satisfaction ratings

 6. Celebrate milestones and successes.